Why Is My Magnolia Tree Leaves Turning Yellow?

 Nutrient deficiency

-Lack of nutrients always has a negative effect on the growth of trees.
+Lack of nutrients always hurts the growth of trees.
 This is because the minerals necessary for photosynthesis are not supplied in the right amounts, which causes various problems, in this case, chlorosis.

 The leaf may also become pale green with dark green veins instead of turning yellow.

 The causes of chlorosis are not always due to insufficient amounts in the soil.
-Very often, because the soil is too alkaline, the minerals are not available to the roots of the plant.
+Very often, the minerals are unavailable to the plant’s roots because the soil is too alkaline.

 How to fix it: